How far can you spread Omicron? - ExBulletin

 The study contains preliminary data and the paper has not yet been published in a peer-reviewed journal.
 However, they are increasing evidence that the new strains are highly contagious but may not be as serious.

 Nevertheless, the low risk of hospitalization can easily be offset by the high number of co-infections that Omicron is causing in some countries.
-Therefore, experts warn and recommend that people who have not taken vaccines or boosters take it before Omicron has settled.
+Therefore, experts are calling attention.
+And we recommend that people who haven’t taken vaccines or boosters take it before Omicron has settled.

+Please send your question here..
+Are you a healthcare professional fighting Covid-19?
+Please send us a message on WhatsApp about the challenges you are facing: + 1347-322-0415.

 This week’s reading